Orphan's Benefit: Plot

-At a local theater, the mice orphans arrive for "Mickey's Big Show: Orphan's Benefit".
+At a local theater, Mickey Mouse holds a benefit performance for the mice orphans.
 As they file into the building, and they are given free lollipops, ice cream, and balloons.

-For the first act, Donald Duck recites "Mary Had a Little Lamb" and "Little Boy Blue."
-But when he says, "come blow your horn," the orphans disrupt the performance by loudly blows their noses.
+For the first act, Donald Duck recites "Mary Had a Little Lamb" and "Little Boy Blue", but when he says, "come blow your horn", the orphans disrupt the performance by loudly blowing their noses.
 A frustrated Donald challenges them to fight but is pulled backstage.

 For the second act, Goofy, Horace Horsecollar, and Clarabelle Cow perform an acrobatic dance.
 Horace dances with Clarabelle and Goofy tries catching her but gets his head stuck.
 Goofy throws Clarabelle back to Horace.
 Horace spins Clarabelle around and throws her in Goofy's direction.
 Goofy catches her dress, pulling it off as she flies past, and Clarabelle hits Goofy on the head.
 Later, Donald once again recites "Little Boy Blue" and blows his own horn before the orphans can respond.
 The orphans blow ice cream at Donald and punch him into a daze with their boxing gloves.

 For the third act, Clara Cluck performs "Chi mi frena in tal momento" from Act II of Gaetano Donizetti's Lucia di Lammermoor, accompanied by Mickey on piano.
 Eventually, an orphan fires a slingshot from behind her to help finish the song.

-Donald begins his final set by reciting – "Little Boy Blue, come blow your horn" – and waits for the orphans to interrupt him.
-Yet, as they seem well-behaved this time, Donald continues the recitation.
-But when he says "Where is that boy who looks after the sheep?" the orphans answer in unison "Under the haystack fast asleep, you dope!" to Donald's frustration.
+Donald begins his final set by reciting "Little Boy Blue" yet again, but when he says "Where is that boy who looks after the sheep?" the orphans respond "Under the haystack fast asleep, you dope!" to Donald's frustration.
 The orphans tie bricks, a plant, a fire extinguisher and eggs onto their balloons, float them over his head, and fire their slingshots.
-After being laughed by the orphans, Donald finally accepts defeat.
+After being laughed at by the orphans, Donald finally accepts defeat.